 If you ask me, what comes to my mind, here’s a small list-

 2. Trading screen

 4. Profit and loss

 Before going deep into this, let’s start with the very basics of the stock market.

 The stock market is a mechanism in which the shares of publicly traded companies are issued, bought and sold.
 It is one of the most important parts of the free market economy.
 The stock market helps your small money grow into big sum and become wealthy without involving the risk of starting a business.
 To many people, the stock market is nothing more than a gamble, but it isn’t actually a gamble.

-Say you invested Rs 500 on one roll of a dice, where on your win you gain Rs x and in case of loss, you lose the entire Rs 100.
-While if you invest in a stock market, it’s hard when you will lose all your money unless there’s a serious problem with the company like in case of Kingfisher Airlines and there’s nothing much to explain in this regard.
+Say you take Rs 500 to invest in the stock market.
+One roll of a dice, where on your win you gain Rs x and in case of loss, you lose the entire Rs 100.
+While if you invest in a stock market, it’s hard when you will lose all your money unless there’s a serious problem with the company like in the case of Kingfisher Airlines and there’s nothing much to explain in this regard.

 Also Read: How to Invest in Shares: A Beginner’s Guide